x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 The MX record for the primary domain "fabrikaminc.net" still points to Google Workspace, where all the primary mailboxes reside.
 To prepare for the migration, new routing domains have been created: the *gsuite.fabrikaminc.net* domain points to Google Workspace and the *o365.fabrikaminc.net* domain points to Microsoft 365 or Office 365.

-On the Google Workspace side, aliases have been added for all of the users in the G Suite routing domain.
+On the Google Workspace side, aliases have been added for all of the users in the Google Workspace routing domain.
 On the Microsoft 365 or Office 365 side, MailUsers have been provisioned for all of the users from the Google Workspace tenant.
 The ExternalEmailAddress field for MailUsers on the Microsoft 365 or Office 365 side were configured to point back to the primary mailbox using the address at the routing domain for the Google Workspace side.
 Additionally, there should be aliases for the user in the Microsoft 365 or Office 365 routing domain.

 The green arrow indicates how, at this point in the migration, User 2 still contacts User 1 through their Google Workspace email addresses.